servo/book/src/design-documentation/script.md

 Servo is unique in that it uses garbage collection for some things that are non-obvious.
 For example, every DOM object (a struct with `#[dom_struct]`) is owned by SpiderMonkey's garbage collector.
 This necessitates that the engine APIs that interact with these objects must be sound when garbage collection can occur at many points in the program.
-While [the garbage collector](https://firefox-source-docs.mozilla.org/js/gc.html) is complex and has multiple modes, we can assume that whenever the GC runs then the Rust program does not run.
+While [the garbage collector](https://firefox-source-docs.mozilla.org/js/gc.html) (GC) is complex and has multiple modes, we can assume that whenever the GC runs then the Rust program does not run.

 ## Rooting and rooted types